 A solid foundation.

 Horizons at SFFS students spend at least 2.5 hours each day on reading, writing, math, and science instruction led by experienced independent and public school teachers.
-A 5-to-1 student-teacher ratio and a reading specialist who provides individual literacy support ensure that no students fall through the cracks.
+A 5-to-1 student-teacher ratio and 2 reading specialists who provide individual literacy support ensure that no students fall through the cracks.
 Bilingual classrooms build upon the work that many of our students are doing in their immersion classrooms during the year.
 And a Curriculum and Instructional Lead ensures the delivery of quality literacy-focused instruction.

-Horizons at SFFS' curriculum has been specially designed by our teachers and Curriculum and Instructional Lead to build upon the California Common Core Standards while incorporating the rich cultural context of the Mission District.
+Horizons at SFFS' curriculum has been specially designed by our teachers, our Academic Program Director, and our Curriculum and Instructional Lead to build upon the California Common Core Standards while incorporating the rich cultural context of the Mission District.
 In Summer 2018:

 + Kindergarten students studied insects in science.